 These theories do not necessarily discount the need for the harnessing of an open culture where employees feel safe to speak out, but rather indicate an even larger need for management to take effort to build these safe environments to challenge these possible barriers.

-Providing people with more proof to challenge their assumptions may eventually lead to improvements and further encourage the use of voice in the organisation.
+Providing people with more proof to challenge their assumptions may eventually lead to improvements.
+And would further encourage the use of voice in the organisation.

 Back to my conversation with Andrew.I was astounded by my openness and his keenness to hear my story.